HnZGaming/FlashGps/README.md

 # Flash GPS

-API to show "flash" GPS entities.
+Modding API to "fire and forget" GPS entities.

-* Flash GPS entities are instantiated client side only.
+* Flash GPS doesn't contaminate vanilla GPS collection.
 * Flash GPS disappears automatically in a set duration of time.
-* Flash GPS entities are based on ID, instead of GPS hash.
+* Flash GPS is tracked by modder-defined string key, instead of GPS hash.

-This helps you "fire and forget" GPS entities to players.

 ## How to Use